yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-Alternatively, you can try to build in application logic that converts these header-based browser instructions into content-based ones (like setting the cookies using JS, or setting some headers using meta tags as part of the content itself).
+Alternatively, you can try to build in application logic that converts these header-based browser instructions into content-based ones (like setting the cookies using JavaScript, or setting some headers using meta tags as part of the content itself).

 #### Compression buffering